mathanraj0601/JsonSchemaSourceGeneratorTask/Learning.md

 ## Reflection

-- Reflection helps to inspect and obtain information about types, classes, methods, etc.
+- Reflection helps inspect and obtain information about types, classes, methods, and more

 - It aids in binding a value or invoking a method in an assembly, and it is mostly used in JSON serialization and deserialization.